 The Crab and Boar is based in the charming village of Chieveley in the Berkshire countryside.
 Here you can relax and unwind, away from the gamut of modern, urban life.
 The fourteen bedrooms offer a variety of styles to fit your tastes, whether you prefer four poster beds, hot tubs or roaring fires.

-The Crab and Boar focuses on every little detail, whether it’s the buttery biscuits from the Cotswolds-based Marshfield Bakery, or the all-natural, handmade British toiletries from Bramley.
-They even have dog-friendly treats for your furry friend, so he feels spoilt too.
+The Crab and Boar focuses on every little detail.
+You can enjoy the buttery biscuits from the Cotswolds-based Marshfield Bakery, or the all-natural, handmade British toiletries from Bramley.
+They even have dog friendly treats for your furry friend, so he feels spoilt too.

 The Yew Tree, Highclere

 The Yew Tree is a traditional, seventeenth century British pub in the heart of the British countryside.
-The Yew Tree is part of The Epicurean group of pubs, which includes the best pubs in the South of the UK.
-The eight cottage-style rooms which are available offer comfort and cosiness to help you make the most of your stay in the South East.
-Every room is named after the trees found in the local woodlands, and all have been designed to prioritise relaxation.
+It is part of The Epicurean group of pubs, which includes the best pubs in the South of England.
+The eight cottage-style rooms which are available offer comfort and cosiness, helping you make the most of your stay in the South East.
+Every room is named after the trees found in the local woodlands.
+Their designs prioritise relaxation.

 The hotel has Arts and Crafts-style William Morris print wallpaper, open beams and warm tartans, combining to make for a cosy and welcoming atmosphere.
-Dogs are very welcome in most rooms (though some are kept dog-free), and the hotel can provide dog-friendly facilities, such as dog beds and water bowls.
+Dogs are very welcome in most rooms.
+The hotel can provide dog friendly extras, such as dog beds and water bowls.
 Dogs are charged at an additional £10.